-10. Final Grade Components
+11. Final Grade Components

-10.1.
+11.1.
 Grading scheme.
 Grades will be computed by taking:

-- (1) 5% homework.
-There will be $\approx$ 37 HWs, each out of 10 points, checked for completeness. - (2) 14% quizzes (using only the top 10 quiz scores).
-At the instructor's discretion, quiz medians of all sections in the class will be uniformized at the end.

-- (3) 12% lecture attendance.
+- (1) 3% homework.
+There will be \approx 38 HWs, each out of 10 points, checked for completeness.
+No HWs will be dropped.
+Each HW will be worth 0.08% = 0.0008 of your final grade. - (2) 12% quizzes (using only the top 10 quiz scores).
+At the instructor's discretion, quiz medians of all sections in the class will be uniformized at the end of the semester. - (3) 12% lecture attendance.
 There will be 2 polls in lecture or alternative late evening quiz for "overseas" and DSP students with lecture accommodations.
-Each poll is out of 2 pts: - answer the two polls any way during the given time: 1 pt; - answer at least one poll correctly: 1 pt. - The top 30 (out of $\approx$ 38) lecture attendances will count towards the final grade. - (4) 4% discussion attendance.
+Each poll is out of 2 pts: - answer the two polls any way during the given time: 1 pt; - answer at least one poll correctly: 1 pt.

+The top 30 (out of \approx 38) lecture attendances will count towards the final grade.

+- (4) 8% discussion attendance.
 There will be 2 polls in discussion sections (no alternative options for section polls).
 Each poll is out of 2 pts: - answer the two polls any way during the given time: 1 pt; - answer at least one poll correctly: 1 pt.

-The top 10 (out of $\approx 14$ ) section attendances will count towards the final grade.
+The top 20 (out of \approx 28) section attendances will count towards the final grade.

-- (5) 20% each midterm 1.

-- (6) 20% each midterm 2.

-- (7) 25% final exam.
+- (5) 20% midterm 1. - (6) 20% midterm 2. - (7) 25% final exam. - 11.2.

-10.2.
 Resurrection final.
-The final exam will resurrect one of the midterms if the midterm has a score lower than the final exam.

-• This means that the final exam may count as 45% instead of 25%.

-• It is up to the instructor to decide if some of three exams will be rescaled in the end to the same median, so as to give them comparable weights in the final grade.
+The final exam will resurrect one of the midterms if the midterm has a score lower than the final exam. - This means that the final exam may count as 45% instead of 25%. - It is up to the instructor to decide if some of three exams will be rescaled in the end to the same median, so as to give them comparable weights in the final grade. - 11.3.

-10.3.
 Class curve.
-The final letter grades will be based on a curve.
-Class statistics on the midterms and the final exam will be posted on bCourses.

-10.4.
-Missing both midterms. will result in automatic failure of the course.
-No option of an incomplete grade here, as missing both midterms will not qualify a student for an incomplete grade.

-10.5.
-Missing the final exam. will result in automatic failure of the course, unless valid reasons are provided for requesting an incomplete grade (see below).
+The final letter grades will be based on a curve, which is not known ahead of time and will be determined AFTER the final exam.
+Scores so-far will be sent out around mid-semester and Review week (RRR) before the final exam.
+Class statistics on the midterms and the final exam will be posted on bCourses. - 11.4.
+Missing both midterms: will result in automatic failure of the course.
+No option of an incomplete grade here, as missing both midterms will not qualify a student for an incomplete grade. - 11.5.
+Missing the final exam: will result in automatic failure of the course, unless valid reasons are provided for requesting an incomplete grade (see below).

-11. Special Accommodations
+12. Special Accommodations

-11.1.
+- 12.1.
 Skipping a midterm.
 You may skip a midterm (but not the final exam!) due to a conflict with religious creed or with an extra-curricular/sports activity, or a severe medical or family emergency.
 Skipping both midterms or skipping the final exam will automatically lead to a failing grade.
-There are no make-up midterms or final exams.

-• The student must notify the GSI that he/she will be skipping a midterm and explain the reason, so that the GSI does not worry about what happened.
-No need for a formal documentation.

-• The final exam may resurrect only one missed midterm (but not both midterms).
+There are no make-up midterms or final exams. - The student must notify the GSI that he/she will be skipping a midterm and explain the reason, so that the GSI does not worry about what happened.
+No need for a formal documentation. - The final exam may resurrect only one missed midterm (but not both midterms).
 However, this option must be taken only when really necessary.
-Frivolous skipping a midterm usually leads to poor final exam outcome.

-• It is the student's responsibility to learn the missed material due to the absence.
+Frivolous skipping a midterm usually leads to poor final exam outcome. - It is the student's responsibility to learn the missed material due to the absence.

-11.2.
+12.2.
 Special Arrangements for Disabled Student Program (DSP) students.